felleg/felleg.gitlab.io-backup/content/reads/read-76-death-by-meeting.md

 1. (p.
 123) Regardless of what position people originally took, once the decision is made, *everyone* supports it.
 That's why it's critical that no one hold anything back during the discussion.
 1. (p.
-124) Mind for conflict, regardless of what the clock says.
+124) Mine for conflict, regardless of what the clock says.
 1. (p.
 230) The only thing more painful than confronting an uncomfortable topic is pretending it doesn't exist.
 1. (p.
 A leader can minimize the discomfort and maximize the likelihood